 Task 25.5 requires that any determination that a use of force did not comply with Department policy result in the incident being referred to IAD to conduct additional investigation/analysis, if necessary.
-As noted above, we identified three Level 3 UOF reports where we believed additional investigation was appropriate to determine if these uses of force were appropriate.
-OPD referred two of these incidents to IAD once we brought them to the Department's attention.
-We will review the IAD reports once completed, prior to determining our finding on these two uses of force.
-The Department has assured us that these investigations will be completed prior to the October Case Management Conference.
-In the third instance, OPD has now provided sufficient clarification and information for us to agree that this UOF was in compliance with OPD policy.
+As noted above, we identified one Level 3 UOF where we believed additional investigation was appropriate to determine if the use of force was appropriate and properly reported.
+OPD had already identified this concern and referred the case to IAD.
+We will review the IAD report once it is completed.